wilsonliaows/docs/connectors/quickbase.md

 ### First Time Activation

-For users who have already activated API access, skip to "Manage Application Token"
+For users who have already activated API access, skip to **Manage Application Token**

 If this is the first time setting  up API access, you will need to enable this feature before managing tokens.
-For such users, you will see a text box that says "Get more features and work smarter" in the App Settings page.
+For such users, you will see a text box that says 'Get more features and work smarter' in the App Settings page.
 This is what it looks like.

 ![Enabling Advanced Features](/assets/images/connectors/quickbase/enabling-advanced-features.png)
 *Enabling advanced features*

-Click on Enable which will open a prompt:
+Click on **Enable** which will open a prompt:

 ![Advanced Features Prompt](/assets/images/connectors/quickbase/advanced-features-prompt.png)
 *Advanced features prompt*

-Select "OK, enabled these features".
+Select **OK, enabled these features**.
 Now, API access is enabled for this App.
 Follow the remaining steps to retrieve the access token.

 ### Manage Application Tokens
 1.Select the App you wish to retrieve App token for 2.Go to Settings > App properties
-3.Scroll to Advanced Settings (inspect the checkbox for "Require Application Tokens (normally checked)".
+3.Scroll to Advanced Settings (inspect the checkbox for Require Application Tokens (normally checked)".
 If this is checked, an App token is required for API access)
-4.Click on the link "Manage Application Token page"
+4.Click on the link **Manage Application Token page**

 ![Manage Application Tokens](/assets/images/connectors/quickbase/manage-application-tokens.png)
 *Manage application tokens*

-5. You will be directed to the "Manage Application Tokens" page.
+5. You will be directed to the 'Manage Application Tokens' page.
 Here - you can Assign an existing Application Token, or Create a new Application Token.
 Copy and use this token for your recipe step so as to be able to successfully access your Quickbase data.

 ![Adding Application Tokens]](/assets/images/connectors/quickbase/adding-application-tokens.png)
 *Adding application tokens*